Documentation Index

 What an Offering Contains

-| Section | Purpose | Example |
+An offering typically includes:| Section | Purpose | Example |

 | Product description | What your product does | ”Kakiyo is an AI-powered LinkedIn outreach tool that automates personalized conversations” |